-Margaret Hathaway and Karl Schatz are the husband and wife team behind five books on food and farming, including the memoir The Year of the Goat, the guide Living With Goats, and the two volumes of the Portland, Maine Chef’s Table.
+Margaret Hathaway and Karl Schatz are the husband and wife team behind seven books on food and farming, including the memoir The Year of the Goat, the guide Living With Goats, two volumes of the Portland, Maine Chef’s Table, the Maine Bicentennial Community Cookbook and Maine Community Cookbook, Volume 2.
 Margaret is a writer who has worked in book publishing, corporate communications, and as manager of New York’s Magnolia Bakery.
-Karl is a photographer who has worked as an editor at Time, Inc., and as director of Aurora Photos.
+Karl is a photographer who has worked as the online photo editor for Time Magazine., and as director of Aurora Photos.
 Since 2005, the couple has lived with their daughters on Ten Apple Farm, a homestead in southern Maine, where they raise dairy goats, tend a large garden and small orchard, make cheese, teach workshops, and operate a guest house.

 Charlotte came into our lives in June of 2006.
 She took to the farm right away.
 Her first food was squash from the garden and her first word was “goat.”
 Since she could walk, she’s helped with chores, taken the goats for walks, fed the chickens, milked the goats, dug in the garden, and eaten broccoli straight off the stalk.
 When she was three, she got to name the new doelings “Toka” and “Tonni” after her two imaginary friends.
 When not outside on the farm, she can be found doing schoolwork, skiing, running, and managing the Ten Apple Farmstand.